Satispay Software Engineer Salary in Ann Arbor, MI Area | $34.2K-$51.2K+ | Levels.fyi

 The median Software Engineer compensation in Ann Arbor, MI Area package at Satispay totals $51.2K per year.
-View the base salary, stock, and bonus breakdowns for Satispay's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Satispay's total compensation packages.
 Last updated: 10/2/2025

 Company